Practising at a Yoga Studio — A quick guide

 Here’s a quick guide to practising at a studio, so you can feel prepared and relaxed when you come to The Space.

 Choosing the right class

 Whatever your level, there’s usually a class on the timetable for you.
 It’s important to pick a class that suits how your feeling, physically and mentally.
 There’s such a variety now of class titles and styles, so we try and keep it simple.
 If you’d like a more detailed explanation of what to expect, we’ve got more info on our website, here.

 What to wear

 There are so many fancy yoga tights out there… but you don’t need them to do yoga!
 Come in comfortable clothing that allows you to move freely.
 It’s also good to wear clothes that don’t move around too much — you don’t want to be adjusting your top every five seconds.
 No strong perfumes please, or anything that may disrupt your fellow practitioners.

 Arrive about 15 minutes early.
 When you arrive, check in with your teacher.
 They’ll tell you anything you need to know.
 Then it’s time for you to settle.
 Set up your mat, and any other props you like to use (we have everything you need, free to use).
 If the teacher doesn’t specify, it’s normally good to take a block, and if you like to get cosy in savasana, pick up a blanket and eye pillow.
-Bolsters are great for sitting on, especially if you have any tightness in your lower body, as they can help you sit up tall and be comfy.
-It’s good to arrive 10 minutes early, so you have enough time to set up and settle before we begin.
+Bolsters are great for sitting on, especially if you have any tightness in your lower body as they allow the spine to be tall.
+It’s good to arrive with enough time to set up and settle before we begin.